-The Council considered the effects of new renewable resource development, especially cumulative impacts, and associated transmission development on the environment and fish and wildlife.
-The generating resource Chapters 9 and 13 and Appendix I describe effects on the environment and fish and wildlife from renewable resources, including new wind towers and solar energy installations.
+The Council identified and considered the effects of renewable resource development, especially cumulative impacts, and associated transmission development on the environment and fish and wildlife.
+The generating resource Chapters 9 and 13 and Appendix I describe the effects on the environment and fish and wildlife from renewable resources, including new wind towers and solar energy installations.
 This includes describing the environmental and land use regulations that address those effects, and the costs of compliance as part of new resource costs.

 Some participants sought additional considerations.
-In the 2013-14 process to amend its fish and wildlife program, the Council received recommendations and comments from the Washington Department of Fish and Wildlife, a number the region's Indian tribes and the US.
-Fish and Wildlife Service concerned about the adverse effects on fish and wildlife from the construction and operation of renewable generating plants and accompanying transmission.
+In the 2013-14 process to amend its fish and wildlife program, the Council received recommendations and comments from a number of state fish and wildlife agencies and tribes concerned about the adverse effects on fish and wildlife from the construction and operation of renewable generating plants and accompanying transmission.
 They recommended that the Council address these effects in its program and power plan, including: